Protect your address from advertising and door-to-door sales

 Send an email to handelsregistermail@kvk.nl.
 Please include the following information in the email:

-• whether you want to enable or disable protection
+- whether you want to turn protection 'on' or 'off'

-If you are approached in spite of this, you can point out to the company that they are required by law to observe your wishes.
-You can use (Dutch) letter templates preprared by the Dutch Data Protection Authority.
+If a business or organisation contacts you anyway, you can refer to the ‘digital “no-advertising” sticker’.
+You can use (Dutch) letter templates preprared by the Dutch Data Protection Authority for this purpose.

 Businesses use the information from the Business Register to check the details of your company or to find new customers.
 You yourself can also do this, for example by ordering a KVK Business Register Extract.

-Your phone number listed in the Business Register is not public data.
-Only organisations that have permission to do so, such as the Netherlands Tax Administration or civil-law notaries, can see your phone number.
+Good to know: your telephone number listed in the Business Register is not public information.
+Only authorised organisations, such as the Netherlands Tax Administration or civil-law notaries, can see your telephone number.

 No more unwanted mail?